cmdevries/markovify/README.md

     She is using a person chooses to track how to his name be Jesus Day in Iraq and to as the law a fashion industry.

+Experimental support for generation using the Microsoft phi-2 LLM on Apple silicon using MLX.

+    $ ./markovify.py --mlx

+    The Nikon AF-S DX Nikkor mm f/2.8G ED VR is a full-frame, wide angle prime lens for Nikon DX format DSLR cameras.